 The Public Accounts Committee (PAC) is a Standing Committee of the Northern Ireland Assembly established in accordance with Section 60(3) of the Northern Ireland Act 1998 and under Assembly Standing Order 56.
-It has 11 members, including a Chairperson and Deputy Chairperson, with a quorum of 5 members.
+It has nine members, including a Chairperson and Deputy Chairperson.
+The quorum of the committee is five, except when no decision is taken or question put to the committee, when the quorum is four.
+A quorum shall be deemed to be present where members are linked by a video-conferencing facility.

 The Committee’s work focuses primarily on the consideration of NIAO reports, which can be annual financial reports or reports on the economy, efficiency and effectiveness of public spending.
 The Committee aims to develop lessons to improve accountability and financial governance in the public sector.